Welcome to the Exile and Return, the Godly Play story scheduled for this Sunday, November 10.

 Explore themes from the story.1.
 Children could take a large sheet of paper, divide it down the center into 2 parts, label the left side Times We Are Sad Or Scared, and the other side What We Can Do.
 Then the children can draw or paint pictures to illustrate both sides.

 2. Children could draw or paint or do a collage on the subject of Where and When I Meet God Today.
 Is it in nature?
 In church?
 At home reading the Bible?
 Being with friends?
+This would be a great addition for our new bulletin board.
 This could also be done as a class project on butcher paper (like a mural.)

 3. What does it mean to be faithful?